mapbox/mapbox-vision-ar-android/README.md

 You should grant them all before calling the SDK.

-4. Add VisionView to the activity layout:
+4. Add GlArView to the activity layout:

 GlArView will render the navigation route on top of camera image.